 Press and hold the STOP/START button until 3 dashes appear on the display.
 After the third dash appears, release the STOP/START button.
 The word “STOPPED” will appear on the display.

-While the pump is stopped, you can turn it off by pressing and holding down the ON/OFF button.
+While your pump is stopped, you can turn it off by pressing and holding down the ON/OFF button.
 When 3 dashes appear, release the ON/OFF button.

-When the batteries in the pump get low, a two-tone beep will sound every 5 minutes.
+When the batteries in your pump get low, a two-tone beep will sound every 5 minutes.
 Each beep is 3 seconds long.
 Also, “LOW BATT” will appear on the display.
-The pump will still work but you must replace the batteries.
+Your pump will still work but you must replace the batteries.

 If the batteries are completely dead, you will hear a constant two-tone beep.
 The words “BATTERY DEPLETED” will appear on the display.
+Your pump will stop working.
 You must replace the batteries with 2 AA alkaline batteries.
 The pump has an AC adapter that you can plug into the wall, but the batteries are needed even when you plug it in.

-When there are 5 mL (5 milliliters) of chemotherapy left in the reservoir you will hear beeps.
+When there are 5 milliliters (mL) of chemotherapy left in the reservoir you will hear beeps.
 The words “RES VOL LOW” will appear on the display.
-The pump will continue to beep each time the amount of medicine decreases by 1 mL.
-These beeps should coincide with your next scheduled visit with your nurse.
+The pump will continue to beep each time the amount of chemotherapy decreases by 1 mL.
+These beeps should start at the same time as your next scheduled visit with your nurse.
 If your appointment is not scheduled for the day the beeping starts, call your nurse.
 You will need to make arrangements to have your chemotherapy replaced.

-When the pump sense that there is no chemotherapy left in the reservoir, you will hear a continuous two-tone alarm.
+When your pump senses that there’s no chemotherapy left in the reservoir, you will hear a continuous two-tone alarm.
 The words “RESERVOIR VOLUME EMPTY” will appear on the display.
 To silence the alarm, press the STOP/START button.
-Call your nurse so that a new medication cassette can be prepared or the pump can be discontinued.
-Do not attempt to restart the pump until you have seen your nurse.
+Once the reservoir is empty, you will have to disconnect your pump or schedule an appointment to return to clinic.
+Call your nurse if you have not been given instructions on disconnecting your pump or returning to clinic.
+Do not attempt to restart the pump until you have spoken with your nurse.

 A two-tone alarm and “AIR IN LINE DETECTED” on the display usually means there is air in the tubing.
 It could also mean that the tubing is not fully threaded through the air detector.
 Press STOP/START to silence the alarm and call your nurse.